Standard vs Itemized

 • Not everyone will save money on their tax bill by itemizing, some people will be better off taking the standard tax deduction.

-Who should Itemize the deductions?
+Who should itemize the deductions?

+Generally, it is suggested that anyone with deductible expenses that exceed the standard tax deduction should itemize.
+So, to decide whether itemizing is worth it, you need to run the number using both methods.
 Add up all the personal expenses you wish to claim.
 If the value of the itemized deduction is more than the standard write-off, then you should consider itemizing and if you’re below that threshold, then claiming the standard tax deduction makes more sense.
+You may benefit by itemizing on Schedule A if you:

 • Can’t use the standard deduction or the amount you can claim is limited.